geekxflood/rubrik-exporter/README.md

 ## :point_right: About Rubrik Build

 We encourage all contributors to become members.
 We aim to grow an active, healthy community of contributors, reviewers, and code owners.
-Learn more in our [Welcome to the Rubrik Build Community](https://github.com/rubrikinc/welcome-to-rubrik-build) page.
+Learn more on our [Welcome](https://github.com/rubrikinc/welcome-to-rubrik-build) to the Rubrik Build Community](https://github.com/rubrikinc/welcome-to-rubrik-build) page.

 We'd love to hear from you!
 Email us: build@rubrik.com :love_letter: